ballerina-attic/docs-ballerina-vscode-extension/en/docs/debug-the-code/debugging-features.md

-# Use the debugging features
+# Debugging features

 The debugging features below are currently supported by the Ballerina VS Code extension.

-- Launch/Attach
 - Breakpoints
   - Conditional Breakpoints
   - Logpoints
 - Pause & Continue
-- Step In/Out/Over
+- Expression evaluation
 - Ballerina Strand and Stacktrace view
 - Variable view
 - Variable/Expression Watch Window
+- Launch/Attach
-- Expression Evaluation
+- Step In/Out/Over

-The key features out of the above are described below.
+The key features of the above list are described below.

+## Breakpoints

+The VS Code extension provides the ability to add two types of breakpoints when debugging Ballerina code.

-## Conditional breakpoints
+### Conditional breakpoints

-The Ballerina debugger provides the ability of setting Ballerina expression-based conditions for regular breakpoints.
+The Ballerina debugger provides the ability to set Ballerina expression-based conditions for regular breakpoints.
 The debugger will suspend at the breakpoint whenever the expression evaluates to true.

 <img src="https://wso2.com/ballerina/vscode/docs/img/debug/debugger-conditional-breakpoints.gif" class="cInlineImage-full"/>

-## Logpoints
+### Logpoints

 Logpoints are another variant of breakpoints, which do not "break" the program execution and instead, log a message to the console.
 Logpoints are especially useful for injecting logging while debugging production servers that cannot be paused or stopped.